 How much do you care about reading?
 This is one of the key questions when deciding whether the YotaPhone 2 is ‘worth it’ or just too expensive.

-These days, when you can buy an LG G3 SIM-free for as little as S$700 and a Samsung Galaxy S5 for less than S$800 if you shop around, it’s quite difficult to justify the cost of the YotaPhone 2.
+These days, when you can buy a Samsung Galaxy S5 for less than 40K, it becomes quite difficult to justify the cost of the YotaPhone 2.

 This is the right phone for some people, just perhaps not all that many at this price point.